Is The Other Bennet Sister The First Austen Drama Filmed In Wales?

 The Other Bennet Sister was filmed in Wales, with the Celtic nation standing in for English regions like the Lake District and Hampshire.
 Additional filming took place just across the border in Bristol.

 It’s not often we hear about Wales in relation to Jane Austen; adaptations of her work are typically filmed in grand English country estates like Chatsworth House and Lyme Park.
-As location manager Paul Davies tells Muddy Stilettos: ‘Period drama is always a challenge for a location team, and a Jane Austen series filmed in Wales was something I’d never heard of before.’
+As location manager Paul Davies tells us: ‘Period drama is always a challenge for any location dept and a Jane Austen series to be filmed in Wales was something I have never heard of before.
+Was this even possible?’

-Nevertheless, Davies rose to the challenge he’d been set by producer Kate Crowther: ‘to make the series look amazing, with houses that turn heads and landscapes so beautiful you could almost eat them.
-Luckily Wales has plenty of that.’
+Nevertheless, Davies rose to the challenge he’d been set by producer Kate Crowther: to ‘make this series look amazing, houses that will turn heads and landscape that makes you want to eat it,’ Davies recalls.

 Mary Bennet (ELLA BRUCCOLERI).
 Lizzie Bennet (POPPY GILBERT) & Jane Bennet (MADDIE CLOSE) in The Other Bennet Sister.
 (BBC/Bad Wolf/James Pardon)